layerai-archive/dbt-layer/examples/order_review_prediction/README.md

 ```

-4. Now, we are ready to run our dbt DAG.
-To get the code, clone this repo, and go to the `titanic` example folder:
+4. Now, you are ready to run our dbt DAG.
+To get the code, clone this repo, and go to the `order_review_prediction` example folder:
 ```shell
 https://github.com/layerai/dbt-layer
 cd dbt-layer/examples/order_review_prediction
 ```

-5. The example is self-contained and includes [sample data](./seeds) that we need to insert in our DWH.
+5. The example is self-contained and includes [sample data](./seeds) that you need to insert in our DWH.
 Seed the datasets with:

 ```shell
 dbt seed